sickboydroid/90-days-DSA-Challange/dsa/JavaConcepts.md

    .map(n -> n * n)
    .forEach(System.out::println);

-// The first argument is intial carry (called identity)
+// The first argument is initial carry (called identity)
 // 2nd argument is the function that you perform
 // carry is basically output/return value of last function call int sum = nums.stream()